-I am currently a Ph.D. student and a recipient of UM Fellowship in the Meteorology and Physical Oceanography program at University of Miami, working with Dr. Paquita Zuidema.
+I am currently a Ph.D. candidate and a recipient of UM Fellowship in the Meteorology and Physical Oceanography program at University of Miami, working with Dr. Paquita Zuidema.

 First part of my PhD project focused on resolving tropical humidity variability and vertical structure from a ground-based multi-channel microwave radiometer deployed during Dynamics of Madden-Julian Oscillation (DYNAMO) field campaign.